lnksokk/htf003/README.md

 ### Important Notes for Vercel Deployment

 - SQLite database is not suitable for production on Vercel's serverless environment.
 For production use, consider using a database service like PostgreSQL or MySQL.
+- For email notifications in production, configure proper SMTP settings in your environment variables.
 - The Vercel deployment uses a serverless approach, which means there are cold starts and limitations on long-running processes.

 ## Development